Participating in an Immersive Learning program? See guidelines here for how to apply for Immersive Professional Learning Funding.

 - Completed reimbursement voucher

-- Photo of student or group/class in the field: Ideal images should be good quality and high-resolution.
+- Photo of student or group/class in the field with caption: Ideal images should be good quality and high-resolution.
 Candid images of students working or well-composed posed or group images preferred.

 The Vice President’s Office reserves the right to request additional documentation regarding attendance and/or participation including, but not limited to registration forms and proof of participation.